 Anxiety is complex enough that it's even possible for stress and anxiety to cause hormonal imbalances that lead to further stress and anxiety.
-Hormonal imbalances are an issue that can be physical and natural, or caused by stress, or both, and no matter what causes it can lead to anxiety.
+Hormonal imbalances are an issue that can be physical, psychological, or both, and no matter what causes it can lead to anxiety.

 Types of Hormonal Imbalances and Anxiety

-- Adrenaline – Adrenaline is released by stress, so in general adrenaline is a symptom of anxiety, not an imbalance in and of itself.
+- Adrenaline Adrenaline is released by stress, so in general, excess adrenaline is a symptom of anxiety, not an imbalance in and of itself.
 But in some cases stress can essentially damage the body's adrenaline symptom so that if fires adrenaline without warning, and that adrenaline will almost assuredly create a feeling of unease or anxiety.

-- Thyroid – Thyroid health issues are usually due to either nutrition or hypo/hyperthyroidism, so a doctor will generally need to diagnose and recommend proper treatment, but issues like hyperthyroidism can lead to an overproduction of various hormones that may lead to note only anxiety, but also severe anxiety attacks.
+- Thyroid Thyroid health issues are usually due to either nutrition or hypo/hyperthyroidism, so a doctor will generally need to diagnose and recommend proper treatment, but issues like hyperthyroidism can lead to an overproduction of various hormones that may lead to not only anxiety, but also severe anxiety attacks.